09 Jul Girish Karnad: An Inspiration to the Society

 On returning to India, Girish Karnad worked for seven years at Oxford University Press in Chennai before turning into a full-time writer.
 His association with the well-known theatre group The Madras Players was a catalyst in introducing him to the world of performing arts.
 His art did not stop at theatres, and he turned toward the cinema as an actor and director.

 He won many praises and hearts with his artistry in the world of cinema.
 In spite of being established, playwright and director, Shoma.
-A. Chatterji, a film critic, remembers him to be as happy as a child and thrilled when his film Cheluvi was featured in Delhi.
-This pure emotions of joy again were proof of his dedication and love towards art and cinema.
+A. Chatterji, a film critic, remember him being as happy as a child and thrilled when his film Cheluvi was featured in Delhi.
+These pure emotions of joy again were proof of his dedication and love toward art and cinema.

-During first memorial death anniversary of Gauri Lankesh, he was seen wearing placard that said, “Me Too Urban Naxal” in spite of him being ill and having a tube in his nose.
-He stood for what he believed till his last breath in spite of threats and warnings by Hindu fundamentalist.
+During the first memorial death anniversary of Gauri Lankesh, he was seen wearing a placard that said, “Me Too Urban Naxal” in spite of him being ill and having a tube in his nose.
+He stood for what he believed till his last breath in spite of threats and warnings by a Hindu fundamentalists.